MalteBoehm/julia_docker-compose_template/README.md

     docker-compose up -d

 ### What happens when you start?
-1. Docker pulls and creates a Container julia:1.7.0-alpine3.15 image from Docker Hub.
+1. Docker pulls and creates a Container by using "Julia:latest" from Docker Hub.
-2. Docker creates a WORKDIR and moves your the current code into /app
-3. Docker runs the package manager inside the Container and installs all the dependencies and precompiles them.
-4. Docker uses the ENTRYPOINT and CMD to start your your code.
+2. based on which python-packages you put in your enviroment.yml a python enviroment gets created

-## How to end?
+## How to stop the docker?
 To end the project, you have to run the following command in your favorite terminal:
     docker-compose down --remove-orphans